 You may define additional rules that will specify exceptions to the default rules.
 By adding custom rules, you can block or allow access based on the service or application, source or destination IP addresses, and time of day.
-You can also choose to log traffic that matches or does not match the rule you have defined.

-To configure outbound rules on the CG814M Gateway, click the Port Blocking link on the Advanced section of the main menu.
+To configure outbound rules on the CG814WG, click the Port Blocking link on the Advanced section of the main menu.